 You Can't Sell Your Art Until You Learn How to Sell It

 Q: I'm a visual artist interested networking with others in order to market and sell my art.
 I'm looking for resources and references.
-I paint mainly contemporary abstracts on panel and canvas, medium to large in size.
 I would like to find a rep or gallery to show and sell my work.
 Please visit my website and have a look at my art, and if you have a moment, I would appreciate your thoughts or feedback.
 Thanks for your time.

 A: If you're taking shots in the dark like this, you need professional help with how to present yourself and your art.
 Perhaps this is not what you want to hear, but if it's any consolation, plenty of other artists need the exact same thing.
-Rather than get help, though, they continue to make arbitrary random attempts to call attention to themselves and their art, attempts that are almost always destined to go nowhere.
+Rather than get help, though, they continue to make arbitrary random trial-and-error attempts to call attention to themselves and their art, attempts that are almost always destined to go nowhere.
 Now you can always hire an art consultant, artist agent, or perhaps even an art dealer, and pay them for an hour or two of their time.
 But in the meantime, let's take a look at your request and see how you can do things better...

-Take your attempt, for example.
-I don't know how many people you've sent this email to; I'm sure I'm not the only one.
+Regarding how you're introduce yourself, I don't know how many people you've sent this email to; I'm sure I'm not the only one.
 So I'll try to give you a generic answer, typical of one that any art business professional would give you.
-Of course, most simply won't respond, but what you're about to read is similar to what they'll be thinking as they read your request (assuming they even read it)....
+Of course, hardly anyone will actually respond, but what you're about to read is similar to what they might be thinking as they read your request (assuming they even read it at all)....

 Here are my questions for you: Are these people supposed to take an hour or three of their time to study and critique your work, put their thoughts into writing and email them to you?
 Are they supposed to go through their contact lists and give you a bunch of names so that you can ask them the same questions... or ask them to show or buy your art?
 Are they supposed to offer whatever additional help they can to advance your art career?